Germany

 Proceeds of sales and services effected in Germany are subject to VAT under the common system of the European Union at the standard rate of 19% (7% on certain items, such as food and books, and 0% for the sale and installation of photovoltaic systems and certain related devices).
 The taxpayer is generally entitled to deduct the VAT charged on inputs from that payable on outputs.

 VAT is generally administered by the tax office in the district where the taxable person operates one's business, wholly or predominantly; for taxable persons established abroad, the responsible tax office depends upon the taxable person’s country of establishment.
 As a general rule, preliminary VAT returns are filed on a monthly or quarterly basis by the tenth day of the following month (e.g. monthly where the VAT payable in the previous calendar year exceeded EUR 7,500).
-The taxpayer may be relieved from the obligation to file preliminary returns if the VAT payable in the previous calendar year did not exceed EUR 1,000 (this threshold might be raised to EUR 2,000).
+The taxpayer may be relieved from the obligation to file preliminary returns if the VAT payable in the previous calendar year did not exceed EUR 1,000 (EUR 2,500 from 2025 onwards).
 A permanent filing extension of one month is generally available against an advance payment of one-eleventh of the total net tax due during the previous year.
 Otherwise, payment is due by the tenth day of the following month as well.

 Legally, VAT is an annual tax.
 Each taxpayer must, as a general rule, file an annual return for each calendar year, regardless of the actual accounting date for the business.
 If the sum total of the annual return does not agree with the total of the monthly or quarterly returns, the tax office can generally be expected to ask for a detailed explanation.